The-Pomodoros/Pomodoro/README.md

 * The website allows the users to customize the above mentioned time intervals as per their and their tasks' needs.

 ***The following features are in our To-Do List but have not yet been incorporated into the website yet:***
+* A buffer interval to allow users to extend other sessions if required by the users.
 * The website has a 'statistics' page which summarizes various users' time utility.

 ***The following feature have been thought of but not in our To-Do List as of now:***